 Recovery Time Objective

 How quickly can you restore your data and get back to work?
 This is the second half of data backup and disaster recovery.
-RTO is effectively the amount time you have before your business becomes insolvent.
-To best ward against this scenario, restoring the data to some sort of device, whether it’s a backup server or a BDR unit, will allow your business to get back to business following an unpredictable disaster.
+RTO is effectively the amount of time you have before your business becomes insolvent.
+The best steps against this scenario are to restore the data to some sort of device.
+Whether it’s a backup server or a BDR unit, this will allow your business to come back following an unpredictable disaster.
 The goal is to keep your RTO as low as possible, as any time your business isn’t operating even at a minimum capacity, it’s risking failure.
+It is estimated that one minute of downtime costs businesses an average of $5,600.
 With a BDR, your RTO will be smaller.

 The Best Components of BDR – How a BDR Can Limit Organizational Downtime

-Symmetric IT Group can help you overcome the challenges presented by the dangers your organization can’t predict.
-To learn more about preventative data backup and disaster recovery solutions like our BDR device, reach out to us at (813) 749-0895 and check out our business continuity page to see how we can get your business set.
+Symmetric IT Group can help your Tampa business overcome the challenges presented by the dangers your organization can’t predict.
+To learn more about preventative data backup and disaster recovery solutions like our BDR device, reach out to us at (813) 749-0895 and check out our business continuity page to see how we can get your business set up.